grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### footer_links

-List the links IDs to use here.
-Grafana will look for matching links configurations and the link IDs should be space-separated and contain no whitespace.
+List the link IDs to use here.
+Grafana will look for matching link configurations, the link IDs should be space-separated and contain no whitespace.

 ## [meta_analytics]